dexhunter/blog.dex.moe/_posts/2018-08-02-ENE-Introduction.md

 -----

 ENE is open-sourced, the code is hosted on [GitHub](https://github.com/quininer/ene).
-You can find the Chiense version [there](https://quininer.github.io/?ene)
+You can find the Chiense version of this introduction [there](https://quininer.github.io/?ene)

 -----